 Property and equipment purchased or acquired with original cost of \$500 or more are reported at historical cost or estimated historical cost.
 Contributed assets are reported at fair market value as of the date received.
 Additions, improvements and other capital outlays that significantly extend the useful life of assets are capitalized.
 The cost of normal repairs and maintenance that do not add to the asset value or materially extend useful lives are not capitalized.
-When capital assets are disposed of, the cost and applicable accumulated depreciation are removed from the respective accounts, and the resulting gain or loss is recorded in the Statement of Changes in Net Position.
+When capital assets are disposed of, the cost and applicable accumulated depreciation are removed from the respective accounts, and the resulting gain or loss is recorded in the Statements of Activities.